Best Things to Do in Shelby, Montana

 If you don’t have much time to spend in Shelby, but still need a rest from your drive, then the Carousel Rest Area of Shelby is a must-do since it has a restroom, dining tables…and a carousel!
 Yes, really, a carousel.
 This isn’t your ordinary rest stop.

 This charming carousel dates back to 1936.
 It was restored by a local farmer with help from the Shelby community in 2018.
 The carousel features hundreds of lights and hand-painted animals on which to ride.
-The carousel building also houses a unique helicopter ride for kids.
+The building also houses a unique helicopter ride for kids.

-The carousel is located entirely indoors, making it a great thing to do in Shelby even on a rainy or cold day.
+It’s located entirely indoors, making it a great thing to do in Shelby even on a rainy or cold day.

 If you want a cool treat during the summer, get a scoop of Montana-favorite Wilcoxson’s ice cream at the little onsite ice cream shop.